 Rodney Martz, Senior Aviation Technical Specialist, came to AOPA in 1990 from the finance and banking industry.
 He is a 2,000-hour private pilot who started in aviation as a lineman during college summers back in 1969.
 Rodney has a diverse background including real estate, FBO operations, maintenance, finance, and corporate operations.
 He currently owns a D35 Bonanza and a Cessna 140, both of which are getting “long-term” annuals!

 Sarah Staudt, Aviation Technical Specialist, started flying when she was 18 in a late 1960s Cherokee at an airport near her parent’s home in Ohio.
 She graduated from the University of North Dakota in 2008 with a Bachelor’s of Science in Aeronautics with majors in Commercial Aviation and Flight Education.
 Her certifications include Commercial Pilot, CFI, and CFII.
 She has been flight instructing since 2008 in Part 141 and Part 61 schools and has been an instructor and check pilot for the Civil Air Patrol since 2010.
-Though all of her flying, she says her favorite “flight” was a paragliding ride in the French Alps!
-Her husband is also a private pilot and they enjoy outdoor activities especially camping and visiting National Parks.
+Through all of her flying, she says her favorite “flight” was a paragliding ride in the French Alps!
+Her husband is also a private pilot and they enjoy outdoor activities, especially camping and visiting National Parks.

 Paul Feldmeyer, Aviation Technical Specialist, joined the Pilot Information Center in 2013.
 Paul has a Bachelor's Degree in Aeronautical Science from Embry-Riddle Aeronautical University.
 He is a 2,300 hour Commercial pilot holding a Gold Seal CFI with CFII and MEI ratings.
 Before coming to AOPA Paul was a Flight Instructor and Check Airman at Embry-Riddle Aeronautical University in Daytona Beach.
 He has also spent some time flying Unmanned Aerial Vehicles domestically and overseas.
 A native of Western Maryland, Paul now lives in Frederick with his wife.